Promoted to District Manager at age 25, I’ve enjoyed a fantastic career and still LOVE doing what I do and LOVE the company I work for.

 I could only work Sundays because I played soccer so many days a week, but I was determined to buy that Stumpjumper, so I picked up others shifts, worked doubles and did what I had to do to make the money for that bike.

 Not only did I buy the bike, I still have it 18 years later.
-I won MANY races on those two wheels, including the Utah State Championship for my age group when I was in 9th grade.
+I won MANY races on those two wheels, including the Utah State Championship for my age group when I was in 9th grade (for the record that scene was VERY different than it is now).

 Highest paid K-Mart employee at age 15